Contact us today

 Discover the beautiful variety of Costa Rica’s Pacific regions, from cloud forest to wide open beaches where turtles lay their eggs.
 For lovers of wildlife and peaceful, dramatic scenery, this is our way of introducing you to the beautiful Pacific coast of Costa Rica.
 This off the beaten track self-drive adventure introduces you to a series of beautiful small lodges hidden in some of Costa Rica’s least visited corners.
 We can adjust this trip to suit you in any number of ways, please get in touch and we can start planning your perfect holiday to Costa Rica.

 Costa Rica has landscapes which are incredibly varied given how small it is.
-This variety feeds through to the activities, everything from hiking to sports fishing, rafting to canopy walkways is on offer here.
+This variety feeds through to the activities, everything from hiking in Tenorio Volcano National Park to sports fishing, rafting to canopy walkways is on offer here.
 Being so small, it isn't a country where you can head off hiking for day after day - it's diced up much finer than that.
 When it comes to adventure, Costa Rica is about variety, a bit of this, a bit of that.

 On this holiday, we give you a decent amount of time in each place.
 Time to head out and to explore somewhere from different angles.
 In each of your destinations there are fun, varied activities from snorkelling with sea turtles to zip lining, to strolling to the hot springs for a gentle swim!